-Determination of Maximum Measured Demand and On-peak Maximum Demand: The Maximum Measured Demand in any month shall be that demand in kilowatts necessary to supply the average kilowatt-hours in 15 consecutive minutes of greatest consumption of electricity during each month.
-Such Maximum Measured Demand shall be determined from readings of permanently installed meters or, at the option of the utility, by any standard methods or meters.
+Determination of Maximum Measured Demand: The Maximum Measured Demand in any month shall be that demand in kilowatts necessary to supply the average kilowatt-hours in the 15 consecutive minutes of greatest consumption of electricity to a single metered service point during each month.
+The Maximum Measured Demand shall be determined from individual readings of a permanently installed meter.
 Said demand meter shall be reset to zero when the meter is read each month.
-The Maximum Measured Demand that occurs during the On-peak period shall be the On-peak Maximum Demand.